mattparmett/gsr-calendar-reservation/readme.md

 Simply upload the app to Heroku, create the two variables, and set your `ifttt-webhook` configuration accordingly.
 Now you can be lazy and make GSR reservations from your calendar -- killing two birds (making the reservation and making an associated event in your calendar) with one stone.

+## Misc.

+This app also contains a route, `POST /cancel`, that will call the GSR module's `cancel()` function.
+This will cancel your closest GSR reservation.
+(Beware -- `cancel()` hasn't been tested too rigorously -- just through casual, one-reservation use.)

 ## Extensions

 If there were a better interface to the GSR reservation site, we could use the event description to perhaps indicate certain Pennkeys to invite to the GSR, or indicate a room preference, etc.